You are using an unsupported browser Please switch to a supported browser so you can get the best experience on this site

 It depends on your circumstances, but if you qualify for a lower rate, it is best to refinance a personal loan.
 This can happen if you lower your debt-to-income ratio or improve your credit.

-It can also help you make room in your budget by either lowering your monthly payment or increasing your monthly payment, so you pay it off faster.
+It can also help you make room in your budget by either lowering your monthly payment or increasing your monthly payment, so you can pay it off faster.
 Both will help you; it just depends on if you want short-term benefits or long-term benefits.

 Final Thoughts